MinamotoYuki46/MeineStudienArbeit/README.md

 # College Works Repository

-Welcome to my College Works repository!
-This repository contains all the projects, assignments, and notes from my college courses.
+Welcome to my college works repository!
+This repository contains all the projects and assignments from my college courses.

 # About

-My name is Muhammad Fauzan Ahsani with number ID 2310817310009 from Lambung Mangkurat University.
+My name is Muhammad Fauzan Ahsani ID: 2310817310009 from Lambung Mangkurat University (ULM).
 Each projects seperated by folder.
 Some courses will have 2 folder for beginner and intermediate/advanced course with same topic.

 This repo contains my practical report code: